zxteloiv/docomo-qa/README.md

 # docomo-qa
 An online question answering system in cooperation with docomo, implemented in OpenResty.

+## **disclaimer**

+This is a deprecated system.
+Please consider not using it.
+The key value of this repo, at this time, is only two-fold.
+- It's a demonstration of Lua and Openresty (though early versions), and thus simple and easy to follow.
+- It had implemented a template engine that can parse user questions and call downstreams (subsearchers).

 ## install lua dependencies

 using luarocks to install: